SS Ceuta (1929): History

 Ceuta was built for the Oldenburg-Portugiesische Dampfschiffs-Reederei, the company's third ship to carry that name.
 Her port of registry was Oldenburg and in 1930 her Code Letters were NHDL.
 In 1934, her Code Letters were changed to DNAH, these were changed to DNAX in 1937.
+On 29 December 1942, she collided with the German cargo ship Argonaut off Kirkenes, Norway.
+Argonaut sank.
 On 28 March 1943, Ceuta was sunk in an air raid at Rotterdam.
 She was later raised, repaired and returned to service.
 In May 1945, she was seized as a war prize at Kiel.

 Ceuta was passed to the MoWT and renamed Empire Camel.
 She was placed under the management of John Bruce & Co Ltd. Her port of registry was changed to London and the Code Letters GQXT were allocated.
 She was passed to the Danish Government in 1946 and renamed Rinkenæs.
 She was operated under the management of T. C. Christensen, Copenhagen.
 In 1947, she was sold to Færøernes Lagting, Faroe Islands and renamed Oyrnafjall.
 Her port of registry was Tórshavn and her Code Letters were OXEF. serving with them until 1956, when she was sold to Oldenburg-Portugiesische Dampfschiffs-Reederei and renamed Safi.
 She was scrapped in Hamburg in January 1960.